 Dog-friendly walk (one wire fence to cross to reach the ring & cup marks)

-Getting there: There is a public car park on corner of Wood Street, Catrine (KA5 6RJ).
+There is a public car park on corner of Wood Street, Catrine (KA5 6RJ).
 There is also a local bus service with stops at Mill Square, at the start of the route.

 WALK REPORT: 20th December 2017